facebookarchive/origami/_documentation/basics/Interactions.md

     <li>
       [Keyboard &rarr;](../../patches/Keyboard)
       <br>
       This shows whenever a key is pressed in the viewer.
-Use the Patch Inspector > Settings to set a specific key.
+Use the patch inspector settings to set a specific key.
       <br><br>
     </li>
     <li>